 Due to the potential of carrying harmful tree pests and diseases, Wisconsin has restrictions for moving firewood.

-Tennison Bay Campground is the only campground open year round.
-Showers, flush facilities, the dump station and wood yard are closed for the season.
-Pit toilets and a water supply are available in the campground.
+Tennison Bay is the only campground open year round.
+The showers, flush facilities, dump station and the wood yard are closed for the season.
+Vault toilets and a water supply are available in the campground.

 All campers, including those with reservations, must register/check-in at the park office before setting up camp.
-The park office opens at 8 or 9 a.m. daily, hours vary based on staffing levels.
-If the park office is closed, there is self-registration available at the kiosk across from the office.
+The park office opens at 8 a.m. daily, hours vary based on staffing levels.
+If the park office is closed before 11 p.m., there is self-registration available at the kiosk across from the office.
 Remember, you may not set up a campsite between 11 p.m. and 6 a.m.